Who’s favorite side dish is mashed potatoes?! Me me me!! Belle Belle Belle!! We love mashed potatoes, the ultimate comfort food.

 Next, place them in a large pot and cover with a couple inches of heavily salted water.

-Once the water begins boiling, I let them boil for 15-20 minutes.
+Once the water begins boiling, boil for 15-20 minutes.
 You can easily tell the potatoes are ready once they become “fork-tender”…. so…. poke them with a fork.
 The sides should flake off easily.

-If you’ve come here looking for healthy recipes, we need to have a sit-down conversation about your expectations of the food produced in this kitchen.
-I use a sticks (yes, plural) of butter every. single. time. 😀
+If you’ve come here looking for healthy recipes, we need to have a sit-down conversation about your expectations of me.
+I use sticks (yes, plural) of butter every. single. time. 😀

 In a large bowl melt the butter in the microwave (or on the stove) and then place the strained potatoes on top.